-With 79 days to NFL opener, timely to revisit Tom Brady's deep-ball rise
+With 79 days to NFL opener, let's revisit Tom Brady's deep-ball rise

 He completed 33 percent of those throws in 2015 (tied for 22nd in NFL), 28 percent in 2014 (No. 28 ranking) and 25 percent in 2013 (No. 34 ranking).

-Brady had seven touchdown passes on throws 20 yards or more downfield last season, his highest total since the 2012 season (also 7.)
+Brady had seven touchdown passes on throws 20 yards or more downfield last season, his highest total since the 2012 season when he also posted seven.
 That total was one more than he had in the previous two seasons combined.

 Brady was one of only two players last season with at least seven touchdowns and one or fewer interceptions on 2-yard throws.
 Atlanta Falcons quarterback Matt Ryan (10 TDs, 0 INT) was the other.

-When this topic was brought up to coach Bill Belichick at one point last season, he made the point that a quarterback’s deep-ball efficiency is tied to a receiver’s ability to get behind the defense.
+When this topic was brought up to coach Bill Belichick at one point last season, he pointed out that a quarterback’s deep-ball efficiency is tied to a receiver’s ability to get behind the defense.

-The addition of Hogan, in particular, helped Brady in that area.
+The addition of Hogan in particular helped Brady in that area.